VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 •	By observation:

-    - For the NMOS voltage equations
+    -For the NMOS voltage equations